 The second recommendation stems from participants’ input expressing a need for training on effective limit setting.
 In responding to the expressed need, additional training using CPI’s Effective Limit Setting

-DVD can be offered, as follow-up to the verbal intervention DVD series, to empower participants with safe and effective classroom management techniques.
+refresher DVD can be offered to empower participants with safe and effective classroom management techniques.

 Effective verbal intervention is the pivot point that could turn challenging classroom behavior into compliant behavior, thwarting crises and diminishing disruptions daily.
 Conversely, ineffective verbal intervention is the direct route to escalated behaviors and more teacher and office referrals.